cjeanner/tripleo-lab/README.md

 *disable_selinux*
   Allows to disable selinux on the undercloud, setting it to "permissive" while still logging what would have been blocked.
   (Bool, default no)

-*enable_metrics*
-  Allows to set up metrics gathering, using collectd, graphite and grafana.
-  (Bool, default no)

 *custom_repositories*